Ashley Resch Bares All In Scanty Lingerie That Leaves Little To The Imagination

 "I think you [are] beautiful and hot Ashley Resch, i like you," added a fourth follower.

-Resch gives her fans a myriad of content that shows her wearing anything from underwear and bikini to hoodies and pajamas.
+Resch gives her fans a myriad of content that showcases herself wearing anything from underwear and bikinis to hoodies and pajamas.
 She did the latter earlier this week when she took to the social media platform to post a photo of herself wearing a unique, comfy dress, as previously reported by The Inquisitr.
 She posed close to the camera, framing her from the hips up.
 Her garment was made of blush pink sweatshirt fabric and clung to her curvy torso.